-PRI NCIPLE 5 Developing the Capac city ar nd Capabilities of Members and Officers to be Effective Supporting Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1 Making sure that members and officers have the skills, knowledge, experience and resources they need to perform their roles well.
-1.1 Provide induction programmes tailored to individual needs and opportunities for members and officers to update their knowledge on a regular basis.
+PRI INCIPLE 5 Developing the Ca pacity a nd Capabilities of Members and Officers to be Effective Supporting Principle local code should reflect the uirements for local authorities Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 1 Making sure that members a officers have the skills, knowledge experience and resources they not to perform their roles well.
+Provide induction programmes tailored to individual needs and opportunities for members and officers to update their knowledge on a regular basis.
 Employee Performance and Development Reviews.
 Learning and development plans.
 Induction.
 Employee and member briefings.
 Continuing Professional Development and Elearning.
-4 Y 1.2 Ensure that the statutory officers have the skills, resources, and support necessary to perform effectively in their roles and that these roles are properly understood throughout the Authority.
+4 N 1.2 Ensure that the statutory officers have the skills, resources, and support necessary to perform effectively in their roles and that these roles are properly understood throughout the Authority.
 Job descriptions.
 Person specifications.
 Learning and Development Plans.
-Covered by Chief Officers Employee Performance and Development Review arrangements.
+Employee Performance and Development Review arrangements for all Chief Officers.
 Leadership programme.
 Continuing Professional Development Framework.
-4 N 2 with governance e capability of people be responsibilities and beir performance as as a group.
-2.1 Assess the skills required by members and officers and make a commitment to develop those skills to enable roles to be carried out effectively.
-Learning and training.
+4 N 2 Developing the capability of peowith governance responsibilities a evaluating their performance individuals and as a group. ole 2.1 as Assess the skills required by members and officers and make a commitment to develop those skills to enable roles to be carried out effectively.
+Learning and development activity.
 Employee Performance and Development Review.
 Collective training events.
 Continuing Professional Development Framework.
 4 N 2.2 Develop skills on a continuing basis to improve performance, including the ability to scrutinise and challenge and to recognise when outside expert advice is needed.
 Elected Member Continuing Professional Development by Improvement Services.
 Learning and Development Plans.
-4 N
+Externally Developed Management Programmes 4 N

-PRINCIPLE 5 (cont'd) Developing the Capacity and Capabilities of Members and Officers to be Effective Supporting Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 3 best use can b new talent for the Authority so that be made of individuals sources in balancing enewal.
-3.1 Ensure that arrangements are in place for reviewing the performance of the administration as a whole and of individual members and agreeing an action plan which might, for example, aim to address any training or development needs.
+PRINCIPLE 5 (cont'd) Developing the pacity and Capabilities of Members and Officers to be Effective • • • • • • • • • • • • • • • • • • • • The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 3 best use can b new talent for f the Authority so that be made of individual's sources in balancing renewal.
+Ensure that arrangements are in place for reviewing the performance of the Council as a whole and of individual members and agreeing an action plan which might, for example, aim to address any training or development needs.
 Ensure that effective arrangements designed to encourage individuals from all sections of the community to engage with, contribute to and participate in the work of the Authority.
+Council Plan.
 Scrutiny Committee.
 Best Value Audit.
 Continuing Professional Development Framework for Elected Members.
 Accounts Commission.
 Members Checklist.
+PSIF.
+STEP.
+Annual Performance Report.
+Strategic partnership frameworks.
+Stakeholder forums.
+Area forum roles.
+Strategic Community Engagement Strategy.
+Local Community Engagement Strategy.
+Website pre-election encouragement.
+Youth Council.
+Local Community Planning Partnerships.
+Equality Action Groups.
+Dundee Equality Forum.
 4 N 3.2 Ensure that career structures are in place for members and officers to encourage participation and development.
 Continuing Professional Development.
 Convenerships, Depute Convenerships.
 Job description for Senior Councillors.
 Leadership Programme.
 4 N